scsm-ua/kirtan-guide-en/songs/samudra-sambhava-gabhi-surabhi-apana.md

     bahu-bhāgye keho sei dugdhāsvāda pāya chidānanda-deho labhi kṛṣṇa-loke jāya

-Sometimes, by great fortune, someone will get to taste the water of Govinda Kuṇḍa as that milk, attain a transcendental form, and go to Krishna*loka* .
+Sometimes, by great fortune, someone will get to taste the water of Govinda Kuṇḍa as that milk, attain a transcendental form, and go to Krishna-*loka* .

 #### 5